githubEdit

 • Worker backpressure: Downstream processing can't keep up (check worker channel metrics)

-Important: Flow tracking continues!
-The flow is still tracked in the FLOW_STATS map, but userspace won't receive the initial packet data for deep packet inspection on that specific flow.
+Note: Flow tracking continues.
+The flow remains tracked in the FLOW_STATS map, but userspace does not receive the initial packet data for deep packet inspection on that specific flow.

 How to fix it: